kanaria69/Mainecoco/README.md

-## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.
+## If a child refuses to sleep during nap time, are they guilty of resisting a rest?